top of page

 hamdaprofile_edited.jpg

-Hamda Waberi (she/her) is currently a master's student at the Department of Public Health at Aarhus University.
+Hamda Waberi (she/her) was a master's student at the Department of Public Health at Aarhus University who graduated top of her class in 2023.
 She has a variety of research interests including the development, implementation, and evaluation of complex health interventions; identifying and measuring health inequities; and community-based health promotion.

 She is fluent in Danish, English, and Somali.